 A short stocky woman shows up with two other younger men in their clean suits.

-Pictures taken form out distance, about thirty feet, then slow walks towards the body.
+Pictures taken from about thirty feet, then slow walks towards the body.
 It would be miraculous to find something on the ground.
-It’s wilderness, tree roots cover the ground, so you have to pay attention to where you step.
+It’s wilderness, there's almost as much tree root as dirt, have to pay attention to where you step.
 Fallen trees remain where they fell.

 Finally get to the body, more photos, front back, side.

 The woman says, “Damn, she’s still mostly frozen.
 I make it less than twelve hours I’d say six even, but it was cold last night and the body wouldn’t have thawed much.”

 Janah, “Explains why the Freon scent lingers.
 It hasn’t been windy, no rain.”

 They don’t fiddle around much, they pull on the bag while the body is still hanging to keep any contaminants off, in short order they have the body down and the two men carry it out to the coroner’s van which also serves as a hearse.

 The girls follow, Janah reminds Maxwell about Oceane.

 “Max, we need it as clean as we can get,” Forensic Lady complains.

 “Yeah Lorraine, I know.
 The girl just has to touch her forehead and one hand.”